shadygm/ROSplat/README.md

   <p>Before running Docker, ensure you have installed:</p>
   <pre><code>sudo apt-get install -y nvidia-container-toolkit</code></pre>
-  <p>This enables GPU communication between the host and the container.</p>
+  <p>This enables GPU communication between the host and the container.
+If you come accross any other issues, follow the instructions under <a href="https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html" target="_blank"> the following link</a> </p>

   <p>Then, to build and run the Docker container:</p>
   <pre><code>cd docker